tarunprabhu/kitsune/kitsune/experiments/README.md

 this to test the toolchain outside of the confines of LLVM's CMake mechanisms.

-The most basic enviornment vriable is the install prefix for the kitsune build.
+The most basic environment variable is the install prefix for the kitsune build.
 It should be set via the `KITSUNE_PREFIX`
 variable: